neo-project/global-blockchain-compliance-hub/_posts/France/1111-11-01-france-registry-requirements.md

 - Copy of the company formation announcement of company formation from the appropriate journal (e.g., Le Figaro, Le Monde), or a copy of the publication request made to said journal, along with its confirmation of acceptance
 - At least two copies of the articles of incorporation (aka by-laws) signed by all shareholders; these must be in French for certain types of business entities (e.g., limited companies).
 - Regarding directors and corporate officers:
-⋅⋅- Written nomination of the managing director (“MD”) (can be submitted as part of the articles of incorporation) ⋅⋅- Passport copies
+⋅⋅Written nomination of the managing director (“MD”) (can be submitted as part of the articles of incorporation) ⋅⋅Passport copies
-⋅⋅- Signed declarations affirming the absence of criminal convictions ⋅⋅- Affidavit stating name of parents
+⋅⋅Signed declarations affirming the absence of criminal convictions ⋅⋅Affidavit stating name of parents
 - Company address and proof (e.g. a copy of a lease or recent utility bill)
 - Written statement from the MD if the company is to be set up in his residence for the first two years, and proof of his residence.
 - Certificate from bank ascertaining that the amount of initial share capital has been paid by shareholders